 WHAT KIND of

 Today innovation is vital for every organization.
 Yet each of us approaches problem solving differently.
 Understanding your particular approach toward innovating can enable success in our ever-changing world.
 Now FourSight gives teams and organizations insight into each individual's preferred way of clarifying, generating, developing, and implementing ideas.
 How?
-By asking 36 simple questions.
+By asking a series of simple questions.
 Each has been carefully developed and thoroughly researched to provide a clear perspective of how you can innovate with others most effectively.Watch Welcome to FourSight Video!

 Clarifiers do their homework.